Never Apologize Never Explain, Part II

 Whalen: Very, very seldom.
 I haven’t for years and years now.

 Saroyan: Any particular reason?
 Or just convenience?

 Whalen: Oh, I like the feel of doing it myself.
 I like the feeling of writing on paper, making the pen go, or pencil, or whatever.
 It’s fun.

-Par la main, by the hand or by hand, the image, the meaning, five fingers, an opposable thumb and also the impression of that hand signifying more than one hand, the universal hand, the one that claps by itself, doing something, making something and subsequently, with care and hopefully craft, this alone, in the age of automation, is enough to elicit wonder when once it was a matter of fact.
+Par la main, by the hand or by hand, the image, the meaning, four fingers, an opposable thumb and also the impression of that hand signifying more than one hand, the universal hand, the one that claps by itself, doing something, making something and subsequently, with care and hopefully craft, this alone, in the age of automation, is enough to elicit wonder when once it was a matter of fact.
 The simplicity of attention to detail conceived under a timeless latitude makes a personal statement that the mass product cannot.
 Writing by hand adds a somatic component, a kind of carbon based authenticity.
 And writing consciously as a calligraphic skill requires a focused precision, a structured presence of necessary clarity, while dividing the attention between the physical act and cerebral progress.

 Philip Whalen was taught Italic script by the classicist and master calligrapher Lloyd Reynolds when he was a student at Reed College.
 He then perfected his calligraphic practice into a wonderful eccentricity, abundantly evident in his notebooks and published works.
 In the preface to Highgrade (Coyote’s Journal, 1966), Whalen states “I write everything with a fountain pen.”
 The publication of this collection of “doodles and poems” emphasized the importance Whalen and those who admired his work placed on the original pages of calligraphy accompanied by illustrations and sketches as integral to understanding his work.